rosschapman/internetross/blog.md

 ```
 limit = formData.limit || 0
 ```
-A reverse alchemy happens on when we initialize the form.
-We hand our form builder an empty object -- in other words a bunch of `undefined`s which it must convert to appropriate defaults.
-In the case of our limit field, we do another form of short-circuit evaluation to an empty string which our form builder can display as *empty* -- with a helfpul hint of course:
+A reverse alchemy happens from the other side when our React code initializes the form.
+We hand our form builder an empty object -- in other words a bunch of key/value pairs with field names as keys and `undefined`s as values; the builder then converts these `undefined`s to appropriate defaults.
+In the case of our limit field, we do another short-circuit evaluation to produce an empty string which our form builder can render to the user as *blank* -- with a helfpul hint of course:

 ```
 limit = initialData.limit || '';